 The nun Katrín, as depicted at the Saga Museum in Reykjavík

-After the Reformation in 1550, the second nun was regarded as innocent and it is said that beautiful flowers grew on her grave, while the grave of the other nun was barren.
+After the Reformation in 1550, the second nun was regarded as innocent, and it is said that beautiful flowers grew on her grave, whereas the other nun's grave was barren.

-On top of Sisters' Rock, 2 tussocks can be found and they are said to be the graves of the nuns.
+On top of Sisters' Rock, two tussocks can be found, and they are said to be the graves of the nuns.

 It is possible to climb up to the top of the rock using a rope - it proved to be way too difficult for me, but my husband tried it.
 I would love to see the tussocks on top one day.

-For those not able to climb up to the top of Sisters' Rock then it is lovely just walking around the rock on a narrow footpath and to walk further up the river Skaftá to see where the lava actually stopped in the river.
+For those unable to climb to the top of Sisters' Rock, it is lovely just walking around the rock on a narrow footpath and continuing up the river Skaftá to see where the lava actually stopped in the river.

 Eldmessutangi spit where the lava flow stopped